Sierra-Springs/Optimal_Traffic_Admission_Control/README.txt

 Use the version developed for the decreasing stepsizes in combination with Polyak averages;
 show what happens with different window sizes.
 I leave to you how to choose the window for averaging.

-Plus la fenêtre de polyak est grande, plus la convergence est lente
+Plus la fenêtre de Polyak est grande, plus la convergence est lente